voideditor/void/CONTRIBUTING.md

 Beyond the extension, we edit parts of the IDE in cases where we need more functionality.
 See below for instructions on how to contribute to the extension.
 If you want to make a change to the entire IDE please see VS Code's [how to contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page, which goes over how to install dependencies and run the VS Code IDE, which works the same way as our IDE (you can often skip to the "How to Contribute" section).

-## Submitting a pull request
+# Submitting a pull request

 When you've made changes and want to submit them, please submit a pull request.

 [[TODO!!!]]

-Most of LineMage's code lives in [`/extensions/linemage`](https://github.com/linemagedev/linemage/tree/main/extensions/linemage).